dotcli/knowledge/en/fixing/README.md

 ### fatal: unable to access 'https://github.com/xxx': OpenSSL SSL_connect: SSL_ERROR_SYSCALL in connection to github.com:443

-This error occured to me on both macos and Windows when I was using git in China.
+This error occured to me on both MacOS and Windows when I was using git in China.
 It seems to be related to the GFW, http proxies, or ipv6, but the cause is unclear.

 On mac, see this Zhihu answer [Failed to connect to raw.githubusercontent.com:443 ](https://zhuanlan.zhihu.com/p/115450863).